 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX530 HS and Sony Cyber-shot DSC-RX100 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX530 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Sony RX100 IV Manual.
+Further information on the features and operation of the SX530 and RX100 IV can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Sony RX100 IV Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX530 and the Sony RX100 IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot SX530 HS:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.